TM

 1) Crawl everything that exists.
 With Screaming Frog, export all old URLs, including status codes and metadata.

 3) Implement and test 301 redirects server-side.
-Without 301s, the damage can be brutal: A documented case shows a 66 percent visibility loss and 37,000 euros revenue loss per week caused by missing redirects.
-SageMedia
+Without 301s, the damage can be brutal: A documented case shows 66 percent visibility loss and €37,000 revenue loss per week caused by missing redirects. <cite data-type="source" data-url="https://www.sagemedia.de/webseiten-relaunch-ohne-rankingverluste/">SageMedia</cite>

 Get a clear redirect plan before go-live.

-A number we like to use as a reality check: On average, about 6.8 grams of CO₂ are mentioned per page view. analytik.news Whether the value is higher or lower in individual cases depends heavily on data weight, device, and hosting.
+A number we like to use as a reality check: On average, about 6.8 grams of CO₂ is mentioned per page view. <cite data-type="source" data-url="https://analytik.news/blog/2019/165.html">analytik.news</cite> Whether the value is higher or lower in individual cases depends heavily on data weight, end device, and hosting.
 But the direction is clear: Heavier pages cost energy.

 2) Components get clear states (focus, hover, error, disabled), so forms don't become stumbling blocks.

-If you're planning a relaunch, it's the chance to not just say "access for all" but to translate it into navigation, content, and interactions.
+If you're planning a relaunch, it's the chance to not just say "access for all," but to translate it into navigation, content, and interactions.

 The most underestimated part of a relaunch is rarely the design – it's the question: What do we keep, what do we delete, what do we rewrite?